 Types Of Stretch Film

 There are many different types of stretch film.
 Below you will find a list of each type.
-Beneath the list we will investigate each films capabilities, common uses and varied dynamic qualities.
-You might want to take notes here as there is a lot of information to digest.
+Beneath the list, we will investigate each film's capabilities, common uses, and varied dynamic qualities.
+You should take notes here as there is a lot of information to digest.

 - Machine Stretch